avalentino/bpack/docs/userguide.rst

    Currently available *backends* do not support nested data structures (see `Record nesting`_) described using different *baseunits* (see :ref:`limitations-label`).
-   Anyway it is in the plans to overcome this limitation.

 *Baseunits* can be specified as follows: